 Solvency ratio and your business

 A solvency ratio is a calculation to measure the financial health of your business.
 It is an indication of your ability to meet your payment obligations long-term.
-What does solvency mean to your business?
-And how does a financier or supplier assess your solvency?
+High solvency benefits your suppliers and financiers.
 Learn how to calculate your solvency ratio and how to improve your financial position.

 What is solvency and why is it important?